zahiruliman/segakAI/instructions/instruction.md

   };
   ```

-  *This example demonstrates conditional rendering based on the user’s authentication status.*
+  *This example demonstrates conditional rendering based on the user's authentication status.*

 ### 2.2.
 Step-by-Step Data Input Form